Low Radioactive Material Screening and Background Control for the PandaX-4T Experiment: Summary

-The PandaX-4T facility is ready since August, 2019.
-Various screening technologies have been established and are able to meet the requirements of different radioactivity measurements.
-Strict material assay were performed to minimize the material background.
-Based on the counting results, the total material background is calculated to be (9.6 $\pm$ 1.9) $\times \ 10^{-3}$ mDRU for ER and (2.8 $\pm$ 0.6) $\times \ 10^{-4}$ mDRU for NR.
-In addition, $^{222}$Rn and $^{nat}$Kr in the detector is estimated to be $\sim 6\ \mu$Bq/kg and <8 ppt.
-Meanwhile, surface cleaning procedures were investigated to further reduce the material surface background, and to make sure that no extra contamination will be introduced during transportation and assembly process. \\ \\ \acknowledgments We thank Monica Sisti in Milano-Bicocca University to help on NAA measurement.
+The sensitivity of WIMP-nucleon interaction is largely dependent on the background of the detector.
+The sensitivity is proportional to exposure time, fiducial volume mass, and inversely proportional to square root of background rate.
+Suppressing the material background helps extend fiducial volume and reduce total background rate of the detector, leading to an improvement of sensitivity.
+With the background level estimated in this paper and the PandaX-4T commissioning run data set, the lowest excluded value of the dark matter-nucleon spin-independent interactions reaches $3.8\times 10^{-47}$ cm$^2$ at 40 GeV/c$^2$ with an exposure of 0.63 tonne$\cdot$year [7].
+Besides WIMP searching, the PandaX-4T experiment has many other physical goals, such as measurement of neutrinoless double beta decay (NLDBD) half-life.
+The majority of the background events in the ROI ([2.4, 2.7] MeV) of NLDBD is from detector components and radon emanation.
+Lower the material background and enlarge the fiducial volume at the same time can boost the sensitivity to measure the half-life. \\ \\ \acknowledgments We thank Monica Sisti in Milano-Bicocca University to help on NAA measurement.
 This project is supported by a grant from the Ministry of Science and Technology of China (No. 2016YFA0400301), grants from National Science Foundation of China (Nos.
 12090060, 12005131, 11905128, 11925502, 11775141), Office of Science and Technology, Shanghai Municipal Government (No. 18JC1410200), Shanghai Pujiang Program (No. 19PJ1405800), Sichuan Science and Technology Program (No. 2020YFSY0057) and a grant from the Ministry of Science and Technology of China (2019YFE0114300).
 We also thank supports from Double First Class Plan of the Shanghai Jiao Tong University, sponsorship from Organization Department of Sichuan Providence, Department of Human Resources and Social Security of Sichuan Providence, Talent Recruiting Office of Tianfu New Area in Sichuan Providence, the Chinese Academy of Sciences Center for Excellence in Particle Physics (CCEPP), Hongwen Foundation in Hong Kong, and Tencent Foundation in China.
 Finally, we thank the CJPL administration and the Yalong River Hydropower Development Company Ltd. for indispensable logistical support and other help.